 5. Assembling a Functional Font

 At this point, the font contains a full alphabet, but barely works as a font, since the letters only work together at the most basic level.
 The next part of this tutorial will focus on creating necessary alternates and programming the font to link up the letters in a pleasing cursive script.

 Your letters ‘b’, ‘o’, ‘v’, and ‘w’ will almost certainly have outstrokes that terminate higher up than the other letters.
 Do your best to standardize these four letters just as you did with the normal letters.

-If one of those four letters occurs, the letter after it will not link up because its instroke will be lower than the previous letter’s outstroke.
+If one of those four letters occurs, the letter after it won't link up because its instroke will be lower than the previous letter’s outstroke.
 We need to create a set of alternate glyphs with high instrokes that can link up with the ‘b’, ‘o’, ‘v’, and ‘w’.
 Do this by first adding 26 glyph slots to your font, in Encoding > Add Encoding Slots.